cjohnsoncruz/dlx56_mPFC_1p_SohalLab/README.md

 Git ignores `results/` contents by default (see `.gitignore`).
 If you need the folder present in a fresh clone, add an empty `results/.gitkeep`.

 ## Data locations
-The `data/` directory contains sample files used by notebooks (e.g., `.parquet`, `.xlsx`, `.csv`, `.mat`).
-For full analyses, ensure the expected inputs are present or update paths in the notebooks accordingly.
+The `data/` directory contains the necessary data required for notebooks to replicate figures (e.g., `.parquet`, `.xlsx`, `.csv`, `.mat`).
+For full analyses, ensure the expected files are present or update paths in the notebooks accordingly.

 ## Reproducibility notes
 - All save paths are repository-relative.
 - Some analyses may involve randomness (e.g., using permutation testing).
-Seeds are set inside notebooks but not enforced globally.
+Seeds are set inside notebooks.

 ## Troubleshooting
 - Figures not appearing in expected folders: